Skip to main content

 You can refer to section WebSphere Operational Decision Management V7.5 > Migrating from JRules > Migrating from JRules V7 > How to migrate from JRules V7 of the documentation to help you identify which of the above steps apply to your use of the product.

-If migrating from JRules V6.x, you will first need to migrate your code and data to JRules V7.1.
+If migrating from JRules V6.x, you will first need to migrate your data and code to JRules V7.1.1.
 To do so, follow the steps below by substituting the module names 'Rule Designer' and 'Decision Center' respectively for 'Rule Studio' and 'Rule Team Server'.
-Also refer to the technotes for migrating rule projects to V7.1 and migrating to Rule Team Server V7.1 for more details.
+Also refer to the technotes Installing JRules V7.1.1 and Migrating to JRules v7.1 for more details.

 1. Rule model extensions